 The eight core principles are all based around the idea of muscle control, with the view to reduce pain and increase functionality in the body.

 At PilatesCan, we are continually striving to continue the work that Joseph has begun in exercise rehabilitation.
-Using the aforementioned core principles, we are committed bringing a high standard to our clients in order maintain the benchmark for Pilates in Canberra.
+Using the aforementioned core principles, we are committed bringing a high standard to our clients in order to maintain the benchmark for Pilates in Canberra.